- There is a history of the term legacy systems in IT.

 - All other Databases are Outdated Technology?: That is an enormous claim.
 What evidence has SAP produced that this is true?
 Information coming back from actual projects indicates that HANA cannot keep up with the performance of previous generation databases outside of data warehouse type queries (where it loses against the updated versions of these other databases).
 The details of this are covered in the article HANA as a Mismatch for S/4HANA and ERP.

 - HANA has Revolutionary In-Memory Architecture: This claim is also false, as we cover in the article How to Understand Why In-Memory Computing is a Myth.

 - Only HANA has a Flexible Data Acquisition?: Why is that true?
 More flexible than competitive offerings?
 A database stores data.
-Data acquisition is normally performed by middleware.
+Data acquisition is usually performed by middleware.
 Of course, it depends upon the definition.
-If SAP’s definition of acquisition is that data can be loaded in different ways into the database, then again all of the competing databases have this ability.
+If SAP’s definition of acquisition is that data can be loaded in different ways into the database, then again, all of the competing databases have this ability.

 Misuse of the Term Legacy